Kittie: Return to performing, Fire (2021–present)

-In late 2021, coinciding with a resurgence in nu metal's popularity, Kittie was contacted by bookers to play several shows, prompting the band to officially end their hiatus in January 2022, with Jenkins rejoining the band on bass.
+In late 2021, coinciding with a resurgence in nu metal's popularity, bookers contacted Kittie to play several shows, prompting the band to officially end their hiatus in January 2022, with Jenkins rejoining the band on bass.
 On September 8, 2022, Kittie performed their first show since 2017 at the Blue Ridge Rock Festival at the Virginia International Raceway in Alton, Virginia.
 In October 2022, Kittie performed on all three days of the When We Were Young festival in Las Vegas, Nevada.
-After seeing the band perform at the festival, Kittie were signed to Sumerian Records by label head Ash Avildsen and began working on new music in January 2023.
+After the festival, label head Ash Avildsen signed Kittie to Sumerian Records and they began working on new music in January 2023.

 On May 13, 2023, Kittie performed their first new song in 12 years, "Vultures", at the Sick New World Festival in Las Vegas.
-On November 19, 2023, the band confirmed that they were recording a new album with producer Nick Rasculinecz at Sienna Studios in Nashville, Tennessee.
-On February 13, 2024, Kittie premiered the song "Eyes Wide Open" on Sirius XM's Liquid Metal channel.
+On November 19, 2023, the band confirmed that they were recording a new album with producer Nick Raskulinecz at Sienna Studios in Nashville, Tennessee.
+On February 13, 2024, Kittie premiered the song "Eyes Wide Open" on SiriusXM's Liquid Metal channel.
 The following day, the band released the song as a single with a music video and announced that they had signed to Sumerian Records.
-Upon release, Consequence, Exclaim!, Metal Hammer and Revolver listed the song as one of the best of the week.
+Upon release, Consequence, Exclaim!, Metal Hammer and Revolver listed the song as one of the week's best.
 After the release of "Vultures", the band announced that their seventh album, Fire, would be released on June 21, 2024.

+In 2025, Kittie released the EP Spit XXV, featuring re-recordings of four tracks from their debut album, Spit.
+In June 2026, the band headlined their first North American tour in more than a decade, the Legacy of Fire Tour, with Kingdom of Giants and Gore.
+Rachel Gonzales of Neon Knights filled in on bass for the tour, as Jenkins was unable to perform due to family commitments.
+Gonzales had filled in on bass for Kittie's performances aboard the ShipRocked music cruise in January 2026.
+The band reunited with Jenkins before touring Europe in August.